dguo/dannyguo.com/content/blog/I-published-my-aws-secret-key-to-github.md

 ## Cleaning up and republishing

-I still wanted to publish the repo, but I needed to scrub the secrets.
+I still wanted to publish the repo, but I also wanted to scrub the secrets.
+Even though they were no longer usable, I didn't want anyone to see them in the future and get the impression that committing secrets is okay.
 It wouldn't be enough to just remove them in a new commit because they would still be in the Git history.
 This part was the silver lining because I knew about [the BFG](https://rtyley.github.io/bfg-repo-cleaner/) (I assume the name is a reference to the [weapon](https://en.wikipedia.org/wiki/BFG_%28weapon%29) in [Doom](https://en.wikipedia.org/wiki/Doom_(1993_video_game)), but I'm not sure) but had never gotten a chance to use it before.
 It made it very easy to remove